shekkizh/shekkizh.github.io/_pages/about.md

 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New
+[Apr 2023] I have been named a Rising star in Signal Processing.
+I will be presenting my research as part of the inaugural cohort at [ICASSP 2023](https://2023.ieeeicassp.org)

 [Apr 2023] I defended my Ph.D. thesis Neighborhood and Graph Constructions using NNK.
 [Google slides](https://docs.google.com/presentation/d/1yjkLvJgQCnnMuI0PfB6yVLEJGejN3JpMqUIqAUMKTuM/edit?usp=sharing)

+[Mar 2023] I will be attending [ICASSP at Rhodes, Greece](https://2023.ieeeicassp.org/) and [GSP Workshop at Univ. of Oxford](https://gspworkshop.org/).
+Ping me if you want to chat/hangout!

 [Feb 2023] I will be sharing my work with a broader audience at [USC WiSE STEM Bytes Seminar](https://wise.usc.edu/event/stem-bytes-seminar-13/)